Becoming Vegetarian Blog: The Ultimate Guide

 Becoming a vegetarian or vegan is not an easy thing to do, especially if you are used to incorporating meat in your diet your whole life.
-This article is a vegetarian guide for beginners who are considering cutting off meat from their diet.
+This article is the ultimate “becoming vegetarian blog” guide for beginners who are considering cutting off meat from their diet.

 A study shows that there is an increase of 300% for the last 15 years of Americans following a plant-based diet.
 Currently, there are about 9.6 million or 3% of the population in the United States.